Changissnz/selfinterest/README.md

 representation of these disapproved causes.
-The Russian Revolution of 1905 serves as an example of the absolutist possibility in attribution, in which all that were connected to what was believed to be fault, were declared to be guilty, and the human representatives of rule were vehemently opposed.
+The Russian Revolution of 1905 serves as an example of the absolutist possibility in attribution, in which all that were connected to what was believed to be fault, were declared to be guilty, and the human representatives of rule were most vehemently opposed.
 Differences, both nuanced and stark, culminated into exacerbation of class war between aristocrats and commoners, build-ups in tension released into armed conflict.
 Civilization encourages liberties not found in wartime situations.
 Accumulation of wealth and acquisition of fame are two of the common categories of de jure